 The DSL has a good understanding of the community the school serves, the risks and its resilience.
-The DSL regularly meets with the local PCSO's in the area, attends multi-agency meetings and liaises with the family and child support worker who is in touch with the community (Sacred heart Church/hub).
+The DSL regularly meets with the local PCSO's in the area, attends multi-agency meetings and liaises with the family and child support worker who is in touch with the community.
+The family and child support worker attends regular community network meetings in Tamworth this includes the police, fire service, housing and the local children hub.